Charles Franklin's Marquette poll succeeds — mostly — despite ongoing challenges

 Despite that, Franklin’s last poll before this month’s election came quite close to the final result.
 It almost always does.

-The Marquette poll in early November showed Democratic Gov. Tony Evers and Republican gubernatorial nominee Tim Michels each had 48% support among likely voters, with a 4.8% margin of error.
+Given a 4.8% margin of error, the Marquette poll in early November showed Democratic Gov. Tony Evers and Republican gubernatorial nominee Tim Michels each had 48% support among likely voters.
 Evers won 51.2% to Michels’ 47.8%.

 In the U.S. Senate race, the last poll showed Johnson had 50% support among likely voters and Barnes had 48%.
 Johnson won 50.5% to 49.5%.